top of page

 Cat Food:

-A combination of Purina Pro Plan, Nature's Select and other quality foods, depending on our food donations and resources at the time
+Purina Pro Plan, Nature's Select and other quality foods, depending on our food donations and resources at the time - The Adoption Resource Guide you receive before the trail will list the specific food

 ***The Adoption Contract with the trial clause must be signed and any fees collected to start.***